top of page

 Ingredients

--2 oz White Rum (I iused Passion Fruit Flavored to really highlight the other fruit-based ingredients)
+-2 oz White Rum (I used Passion Fruit Flavored to really highlight the other fruit-based ingredients)

 -2 oz Dark Rum